wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Description:**

 The `scanner` code is assigned to an HTTP request if this request is believed to be part of third‑party scanner software activity that is targeted to attack or scan a protected resource.
 The Wallarm scanner's requests are not considered to be a resource scanning attack.
-For example, an intruder can use *port scanner software* to enumerate all open network ports and then map services to well‑known port numbers.
 This information may be used later to attack these services.

 **Remediation:**